wernerd/Skein3Fish/README.md

 # Skein and Threefish Software Suite

-This software suite brings you Skein and Threefish functions for Java and C.
+This software suite brings you Skein and Threefish functions for Java, C, and go.
 Some notable features of this software suite are:

 * All three state sizes of Skein and Threefish: 256, 512, and 1024 bits